 Price varies depending on each project.
 There is an initial consultation to find out the details of the clients needs.
 The next step is for me to send the client an estimate to look over.
 If everything is agreeable, we go from there.
-There is a 50% deposit due for the start of the project, and the balance is due when the assignment is completed.
+There is a 50% deposit due for the start of the project, and the balance is due when the project is completed.

 Website drafts will include up to 3 design variations within the concept and style as outlined in the estimate.
 Additional alterations to the design past those can be discussed and may cost extra.